 The Australian Para-Equestrian Championships or CPEDI3\ may be conducted as a stand-alone competition or in conjunction with a dressage event of similar status (i.e. Australian Young Rider Championships, a State Dressage Championship, a CDI).
+It is strongly recommended that the Australian PE championships be run in conjunction with the Australian Dressage Championships, however if this is not always be possible, they may run in conjunction with another major event.

-- a) the draft schedule must be submitted to the EADC for approval at least 6 months prior to the event - b) all grades of FEI Para-Equestrian competitions I, II, III, IV and V and Freestyle must be included - c) there must be 3 FEI competitions at each grade: FEI Team test, FEI Individual test (or FEI Novice test) and FEI Freestyle test - d) other levels and tests may also be included (e.g. National Para-Equestrian dressage tests) for each grade - e) a horse/rider combination must compete in either the FEI tests or the National Para-Equestrian dressage tests for their grade

-- f) the closing date of entries must be not more than 6 weeks and not less than 4 weeks before the start of the Championships - g) there must be a timed draw made available to competitors for EA competitions at least 24 hours before the competition commences - for FEI-sanctioned competitions as required under FEI rules - h) the competitor's state of origin must be included in the start list, draw and program - i) all riders competing in either FEI PE tests or EA PE dressage tests must be classified - j) a copy of the riders FEI PE Master List is to be provided to the Gear Steward and all judges
+- a) the draft schedule must be submitted to the EADC for approval at least 6 months prior to the event - b) all grades of FEI Para-Equestrian competitions I, II, III, IV and V and Freestyle must be included - c) there must be 3 FEI competitions at each grade: FEI Team test, FEI Individual test (or FEI Novice test) and FEI Freestyle test - d) other levels and tests may also be included (e.g. National Para-Equestrian dressage tests) for each grade - e) a horse/rider combination must compete in either the FEI tests or the National Para-Equestrian dressage tests for their grade but not both - f) the closing date of entries must be not more than 6 weeks and not less than 4 weeks before the start of the Championships - g) there must be a timed draw made available to competitors for EA competitions at least 24 hours before the competition commences - for FEI-sanctioned competitions as required under FEI rules - h) the competitor's state of origin must be included in the start list, draw and program - i) all riders competing in either FEI PE tests or EA PE dressage tests must be classified - j) a copy of the riders FEI PE Master List and national list is to be provided to the Chief Steward and all judges